obzva/ec2-docker-practice/README.md

-# http practice

-hands-on practice with [this blog post](https://www.digitalocean.com/community/tutorials/how-to-make-an-http-server-in-go) from digital ocean
+# EC2 Docker Practice

+practice repo for deploying Go app onto AWS EC2 with docker and github action

+Go app source code is cloned from [this](https://github.com/obzva/http-practice)